craiglpeters/try-kind-in-codespaces/try-kind.md

-# Learning a bit about kind
+# Learning a bit about Kubernetes through kind and kubectl (which are pre-installed on this environment)

 ## Starting and connecting with the cluster